Dalecarlian runes: Representation in Unicode

 Dalecarlian runes are not explicitly encoded in Unicode.
-However, due to their similarity to characters used in other runerows, many can still be typed or at least somewhat well approximated.
+However, due to their similarity to characters used in other runerows and certain other symbols, many can still be typed or at least somewhat well approximated.
+A few are sufficiently similar in appearance to Latin characters, or to characters typically identified as symbols, that those characters could serve as substitutes for their respective runes.

-In year 2014 an inscription of a Dalrunic alphabet was found on the walls of a very old house in Älvdalen.
-In this case the Dalrunes were sorted in the order of the sounds of the characters in the Latin alphabet (A B C), not in the order of the runic futhark (F U Þ).
-The Dalrunes were dated to the end of the 16th century, and the house was dendrochronologically dated to year 1285.
+In 2014 an inscription of a Dalrunic alphabet was found on the walls of a very old house in Älvdalen.
+In this case the Dalrunes were sorted in the order of the sounds of the characters in the Latin alphabet (A B C), rather than in the order of the runic futhark (F U Þ).
+The Dalrunes were dated to the end of the 16th century, and the house was dendrochronologically dated to 1285.

 The alphabetic order of the runes shows that each rune represents the sounds of a Latin character.
 Consequently, the Dalrunes could instead be represented using glyphs from the Basic Latin Unicode block.
 However, to do so would be to take an approach similar to Wingdings in that each glyph would only be understood by a computer to be a Latin letter (albeit in a runic shape), not a rune.
 A Dalrunic alphabet font is available on GitHub.
 It uses the Basic Latin Unicode block as its base.